Tree planting

 • Seedlings, tree cuttings or seeds according to the chosen method

-Trees can be planted in different and diverse climatic circumstances, as long as all the conditions which allow tree growth (such as deep enough soils and right hydrological conditions) are present.
-A good rule of thumb is that if there are trees naturally growing in the same area, or if trees would naturally grow there if disturbances, (such as grazing) were absent, it is very likely to be suited for growth of local tree species.
+Trees can be planted in different and diverse climatic circumstances, as long as all the conditions which allow tree growth (such as deep enough soils and the right hydrological conditions) are present.
+A good rule of thumb is that if there are trees naturally growing in the same area, or if trees would naturally grow there if disturbances, (such as grazing) were absent, it is very likely to be suited for the growth of local tree species.

-This technique is primarily used to improve landscape restoration efforts, when a large area needs to be reforested and the resources are limited.
+• Growing trees from direct seeding: This technique is primarily used to improve landscape restoration efforts when a large area needs to be reforested and the resources are limited.
 The advantage lies in its low cost and versatile nature.
-It works especially well if the environmental conditions are well suited for tree growth and there is enough moisture in the soil.
-This technique is also called “Muvuca” in some parts of South America, here is an example of this method.
+It works especially well if the environmental conditions are well-suited for tree growth and there is enough moisture in the soil.
+This technique is also called “Muvuca” in some parts of South America.

-This method allows for the growing of trees from cuttings of existing healthy trees, with the advantage of evading the costs associated with need to use seed nurseries.
-These strong stem-cuttings are usually less affected by pests or grazing (as a young seedling would be).
+• Growing trees from stem-cuttingsThis method allows for the growing of trees from cuttings of existing healthy trees, with the advantage of evading the costs associated with the need to use seed nurseries.
+These strong stem cuttings are usually less affected by pests or grazing (as a young seedling would be).
 However, this technique requires watering as well as some technical skills in the start-up phases.
 Click here to read more about it and here if you need a clear step-by-step overview.

+• Transplanting potted seedlings from nurseries or seed orchards: Nurseries are very important as they provide the ideal conditions for seedlings to grow, highly increasing their survival rate.
+Click here for guidelines on how to establish a nursery.
 Seedlings from a nursery are usually grown in plant pots and when they are tall enough, they are transported to the desired location and transplanted into the ground.
 However, there are some important factors to consider when transplanting seedlings that will determine the success of the practice.
-These factors include the time of the year, the quality of seedling, the site conditions in which the seedlings are transplanted, and possible external disturbances (such as grazing animals).
+These factors include the time of the year, the quality of seedlings, the site conditions in which the seedlings are transplanted, and possible external disturbances (such as grazing animals).

 • Leaving the tree in the pot that is moved to the area where it will eventually be transplanted for a predetermined amount of time before transplanting it.
 This will give the young trees time to adapt to the environmental conditions without also having to deal with adapting the root system to the new soil.